A Thermodynamically Consistent High-Order Framework for Staggered Lagrangian Hydrodynamics: Momentum conservation law

-This directly derives the Jacobian determinant~\eqref{eq:Q2_Jacobian}.
-With this result, we can now deduce the explicit form of the shape function derivatives.
-As an example, we list $\d{N_j}{r}$; the derivative $\d{N_j}{z}$ follows a similar formula.
+This directly yields the Jacobian determinant~\eqref{eq:Q2_Jacobian}.
+With this established, we can deduce the explicit forms of the shape function derivatives.
+As an example, we list $\d{N_j}{r}$; the derivative $\d{N_j}{z}$ follows an analogous formulation: